-.2 For subsea lifting, the design of the crane is to be based on the worst case anticipated operating conditions and as a minimum, is to take into consideration the following:

-- a) Dynamic forces at the boom tip due to motion of the vessel and the subsea load

-- b) Splash zone loads (e.g., slamming loads)

-- c) Weight of the fully extended rope (up to the maximum lowering depth) and loose gear items

-- d) Added mass

-- e) Buoyancy

-- f) Current speeds

-- g) Drag

-- h) Entrained water/mud within the load

-- i) Seabed suction (for cases where the load is lifted from the seabed)

-.3 For cranes used for occasional subsea lifting under mild environmental conditions (i.e., significant wave heights not exceeding 2m), as an alternative to .2 above, the design is to be based on a dynamic amplification factor (DAF) of not less than 2.0, an off-lead angle of not less than 5 deg. and a side-lead angle of not less than 5 deg., all acting simultaneously at the boom tip.

-.4 For subsea lifting, amplified/shock loading under the following conditions are to be also taken into consideration.
-Alternatively, suitable means are to be provided to mitigate this loading:

-- a) Snap loading due to poor synchronization between the heaving motion of the subsea load versus the heaving motion of the vessel. - b) Resonance when the frequency of the vessel/wave motion matches the natural frequency of the hoisting system.

-.5 When heave compensation systems are installed, the following are to be taken into consideration:

-- a) If the heave compensated condition is used to improve the load rating of the crane, then, the potential for shock loading and/or additional structural loading due to heave compensation system failure or synchronization issues are to be also addressed in the design. - b) In general, heave compensation systems will subject crane components (such as the running ropes, sheaves, etc.) to higher fatigue cycles over the lifetime of the crane.
-Where applicable, this is to be addressed in the design.

-.6 For subsea lifting, the factors of safety for the design are to be in accordance with Section 2 of this document for offshore or heavy lift cranes, as applicable.
+- g) Any specific operational restrictions for equipment such as motion compensation systems - h) Mooring or dynamic positioning requirements for the vessel/offshore facility from which the subsea lifting is carried out - .2 For subsea lifting, the design of the crane is to be based on the worst case anticipated operating conditions and as a minimum, is to take into consideration the following: - a) Dynamic forces at the boom tip due to motion of the vessel and the subsea load - b) Splash zone loads (e.g., slamming loads) - c) Weight of the fully extended rope (up to the maximum lowering depth) and loose gear items - d) Added mass - e) Buoyancy - f) Current speeds - g) Drag - h) Entrained water/mud within the load - i) Seabed suction (for cases where the load is lifted from the seabed) - .3 For lifting appliance used for occasional subsea lifting under mild environmental conditions (i.e., significant wave heights not exceeding 2m), as an alternative to .2 above, the design is to be based on a dynamic amplification factor (DAF) of not less than 2.0, an off-lead angle of not less than 5 deg. and a side-lead angle of not less than 5 deg., all acting simultaneously at the boom tip. - .4 For subsea lifting, amplified/shock loading under the following conditions are to be also taken into consideration.
+Alternatively, suitable means are to be provided to mitigate this loading: - a) Snap loading due to poor synchronization between the heaving motion of the subsea load versus the heaving motion of the vessel. - b) Resonance when the frequency of the vessel/wave motion matches the natural frequency of the hoisting system. - .5 When heave compensation systems are installed, the following are to be taken into consideration: - a) If the heave compensated condition is used to improve the load rating of the lifting appliance, then, the potential for shock loading and/or additional structural loading due to heave compensation system failure or synchronization issues are to be also addressed in the design. - b) In general, heave compensation systems will subject crane components (such as the running ropes, sheaves, etc.) to higher fatigue cycles over the lifetime of the crane.
+Where applicable, this is to be addressed in the design. - .6 For subsea lifting, the factors of safety for the design are to be in accordance with Section 3 of this document for lifting appliances intended for open-sea operations or lifting appliance with SWL $\geq$ 160t, as applicable .

-8.2.3.1.2 Load Charts for Subsea Lifting
+7.2.3.1.2 Load Charts for Subsea Lifting

 .1 Load charts for subsea lifting are to be prepared and submitted for review.
-These are to be based on the design considerations under 8.2.3.1.1 above.
+These are to be based on the design considerations under 7.2.3.1.1 above.
 The subsea lifting rated loads are not to exceed the respective rated loads of the in-air load charts.

-8.2.3.1.3 Corrosion
+7.2.3.1.3 Corrosion

-.1 Crane components (e.g., sheaves, winch drums, etc.) that are in direct contact with the running ropes used for subsea lifting are to be fabricated from corrosion resistant materials, in order to protect these components from the corrosive effects of salt water carried by the ropes.
+.1 Lifting appliance components (e.g., sheaves, winch drums, etc.) that are in direct contact with the running ropes used for subsea lifting are to be fabricated from corrosion resistant materials, in order to protect these components from the corrosive effects of salt water carried by the ropes.
 Alternatively, consideration is to be given to providing means of corrosion control for these components.

-8.2.3.1.4 Machinery and Systems
+7.2.3.1.4 Machinery and Systems

-For subsea lifting, the crane machinery and systems are to meet the following requirements in addition to Section 5 and 6 of these Guidelines.
+For subsea lifting, the machinery and systems are to meet the following requirements in addition to Section 5 and 6 of this document.